 The sign up deadline for the Worthington Solar Co-op has now passed.
 Nearly 100 homeowners signed up to go solar.
 Co-op members are now working with their chosen installer to review their personalized bids.
-If you live in Worthington and are still interested in going solar, click here to be notified when a new bulk purchase forms in the area.

 How does the solar co-op work?